antonpinchuk/it-job-apply-ai-automation/README.md

 # Job Application Automation

+With this tool I can make **30-50** applications per day.

+Unfortunately, AI keeps taking over many IT jobs.
+These days, around 400 candidates apply for a single position, and often recruiters don't even open your CV.
+To increase my chances of getting an interview with a good company, I'm looking for referrals from people who share a similar technical background and speak the same language as me.

 Automates steps 5–7 of the job application process: finds referrers at a company via Apollo.io, generates personalized LinkedIn connection messages, and logs the application to Google Sheets.

 ## Application workflow